martinfrances107/rust_d3_geo_voronoi/README.md

 ## Further Development.

+Known bugs

+Currently the demo works only then f64 is used as the floating point type.
+[For f32 the cell integrity is broken as some of the cell appear to takeup the whole sphere.]
 To be ported:-

 contour.js and geo-contour-test.js

-geo_voronoi_test "geoVoronoi.hull does not break on difficult polygons"
+Currenly there is a failing test suite geo_voronoi_test.rs "geoVoronoi.hull does not break on difficult polygons"

 ## Instructions for building the benchmark.